 PIERCEBRIDGE - THE FIRST `GRANDFATHER CLOCK'

-My Grandfather's Clock was too tall for the shelf
+My Grandfather's Clock was too tall for

 So it stood ninety years on the floor.

 Piercebridge, on the north bank of the River Tees, two miles downstream from Gainford is in County Durham but its Hotel `The George' is across the river in Yorkshire.
 The hotel is famed as the home of the clock which inspired a visiting American composer called Henry Clay Work to write his famous song `My Grandfather's Clock ' (1878), from which all long case clocks now take their name.

 The clock is notable in that it stopped at the very moment of its owner's death and never worked again.

 It wrang an alarm in the dead of the night,

 an alarm that for years had been dumb

 And we knew that his spirit was pluming for flight,